Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Jan 09, 2020

-In that scenario you are interfering with the police in the performance of their duties and that fits under the umbrella of resisting arrest, which is defined under California Penal Code 148(a).
+In that scenario, your actions could be interpreted as interfering with the police in the performance of their duties, falling under the umbrella of resisting arrest, as defined under California Penal Code 148(a).
+This could lead to serious legal consequences.

 Even though it's not the classic scenario where you're wrestling with the police, your refusal to get out of the car is still interfering with them while they're trying to perform their duty.

-In this situation, the duty of the police is to see whether or not you are driving under the influence of alcohol.
+In this situation, the police must see whether or not you are driving under the influence of alcohol.
 Under the implied consent law, you have to cooperate with the police if they believe you're intoxicated.
-Otherwise you will not only get a resisting arrest charge but a DUI charge as well, and they might even tack on some other charges.
+Otherwise, you will not only get a resisting arrest charge but a DUI charge as well, and they might even tack on some other charges.

 If the police are trying to do their job – whether it be in a DUI investigation, a domestic violence investigation, or any other investigation – you can be arrested and charged with a whole slew of crimes if you don't cooperate with them.